Expansion update May 31, 2013

 Update October 10, 2008

 Little photo update: 'It's a Small World' is now open and a Halloween Special with ghost houses where real life ghosts surprise/attack harmless visitors was (temporary) operating as well.
-A hit with the locals, I never saw the park so full.
+A hit with the locals, I never saw the park that packed.

 It's a Small World!